rebecca1230/Data-Analysis/Class 8/Class 8-2/README.md

 + runif(1000) * lgdp/10 : Richer countries are more likely to be democracies.
 + 0.5 : the bar for determining whether democray or not. > 0.5 is a democ ; < 0.5 is not a democ

-Estimate each countries' hidden propability for civil war.
+[B] Estimate each countries' hidden propability for civil war.
 ```
 prob = 0 + -0.1 * lgdp + 3.2 * democ + -0.4 * lgdp * democ + rnorm(1000)
 ```